6 Super Important IT Trends for 2023-2026

 It’s called the Internet of Behaviors (IoB).

 Searches for "Internet of Behaviors" over the last 10 years.

 The IoB interprets the data collected by the IoT.
 It then uses this data to influence customer (or employee) behavior.

 And the IoB model is quickly gaining traction.

-Gartner predicts that by 2023, 40% of people worldwide will be influenced by the IoB.
+Gartner predicts that in 2023, 40% of people worldwide will be influenced by the IoB.

 The growth of the IoT market (estimated $1.4 trillion by 2027) along with the adoption of edge computing will allow for more data collection and storage than ever before.